Open MenuHide Menu

 What unit will I be working on?

-Units accepting PCT trainees are: Acute Medical, Acute Surgical, ICU, Psychiatry, Rehabilitation, Women’s Services, Progressive Care, Oncology, PACU.
+Units accepting PCT trainees are: Acute Medical, Acute Surgical, ICU, Psychiatry, Rehabilitation, Women’s Services, Progressive Care, Oncology, and PACU.

-How long is the PCT Residency Program?
+How long is the UTSW PCT Residency?

-• High school diploma or equivalent
+• A high school diploma or equivalent

-For more information, please contact: pctresidencyprogram@utsouthwestern.edu
+For more information, please send an email to pctresidencyprogram@utsouthwestern.edu

 A Great Place to Work, Officially